 Thankfully, help is finally available.
 Even if you have already been denied a VA disability claim or if the exposure was long ago, it is not too late for you to seek justice.

-Camp Lejeune water contamination illnesses include:
+VOCs caused Camp Lejeune water contamination illnesses including:

 - Birth defects

 - Cancer (bladder cancer, kidney cancer, liver cancer, lung cancer, multiple myeloma, and more)

 - Infertility, miscarriage, and stillbirth

 - Myelodysplastic syndromes (disorders that affect blood cell production)

 - Neurological disorders

 If you or a loved one suffered from any of these illnesses after spending at least 30 days on the base while the water was contaminated, connect with us now.

 Do not delay — call (866) 473-4764 now to directly connect with a claims advocate.
 We are standing by 24/7 to speak with you.